ayixon/Mash-sketched-reference-databases/README.md

 Usage

-You can use any of the files with mash tool (see the work of Ondov et al., 2016 About Mash).
+You can use any of the files with mash tool (see the work by Ondov et al., 2016 About Mash).

 Example